 What feeling do meetings transmit in your workplace?
 Sadly, when we ask a colleague how the day’s meeting went, we’re so often met with an apprehensive shrug or a sigh.
 Meetings just .. happen, right?

 While we hope -for the sake of your sanity- you and your colleagues aren’t quite so jaded, the truth is that so many organizations are lacking an actual language for discussing how their meetings went.
-It’s hard to be enthusiastic about something we aren’t accustomed to measuring in any discernible way.
+It’s hard to be enthusiastic about something we aren’t used to measuring in any discernible way.

 Here are a few tips to help you assess if you just had a great meeting rather than one that just … happened.